 - 1. List the assessments currently used by your agency. - 2.
 Has agency staff been trained in the administration and security of these assessments? - 3.
 Do you have basic skills requirements for entry into the program? - 4.
 Are students assessed within six (6) weeks after entry into the program? - 5.
 Does your agency have written procedures for collection, verification, analysis and reporting of student data? - 6.
-What procedures are in place for tracking students following participation in the agency's program(s)? - 7.
-Do you follow Florida's Curriculum Frameworks for program hours, teacher certifications and basic skills exit requirements? - 8.
-What process does the agency use for collecting and reporting data on student progress consistent with the Florida curriculum frameworks (including occupational completion points earned)? - 9.
-What process does the agency use for collecting and reporting data for career certificates, diplomas or degrees awarded? - 10.
-Do you have a local policy on exemptions for students with disabilities? - 11.
-How does your agency use the data that it collects? - 12.
+Does your agency have written procedures for collection, verification, analysis and reporting of Perkins data, based on the Perkins Business Rules? - 7.
+What procedures are in place for tracking students following participation in the agency's CTE program(s)? - 8.
+Do you follow Florida's Curriculum Frameworks for program hours, teacher certifications and basic skills exit requirements? - 9.
+What process does the agency use for collecting and reporting data on student progress consistent with the Florida CTE curriculum frameworks (including occupational completion points earned)? - 10.
+What process does the agency use for collecting and reporting data for career certificates, diplomas, or degrees awarded? - 11.
+Do you have a local policy on exemptions for students with disabilities? - 12.
+How does your agency use the data that it collects? - 13.
 What process does the agency use for collecting and reporting data for industry certification, assessments reported for technical skills, licensures, and assessments reported for technical skills attainment?
+Does the process follow Perkins Business Rules?